Shifting abortion laws cause confusion for patients, clinics - NewsBreak

 Shifting abortion laws cause confusion for patients, clinics

-TALLAHASSEE, Fla. — (AP) — Abortion providers and patients were struggling Friday to navigate the evolving legal landscape around abortion laws and access across the country since the U.S. Supreme Court overturned Roe v.
+Abortion providers and patients are struggling to navigate the evolving legal landscape around abortion laws and access across the country since the U.S. Supreme Court overturned Roe v.
 Wade last week.

 In Florida, a law banning abortions after 15 weeks went into effect Friday, the day after a judge called it a violation of the state constitution and said he would sign an order temporarily blocking the law next week.
 The ban could have broader implications in the South, where the state has wider access to the procedure than its neighbors.

-Abortion rights have been lost and regained in the span of a few days in Kentucky.
-A so-called trigger law imposing a near-total ban on the procedure took effect last Friday, but a judge blocked the law Thursday, meaning the state's only two abortion providers can resume seeing patients — for now.
+Abortion rights have been lost and regained in the span of a few days in Kentucky .
+A so-called trigger law imposing a near-total ban on the procedure took effect Sunday, but a judge blocked the law Thursday, meaning the state’s only two abortion providers can resume seeing patients — for now.

 The legal wrangling is almost certain to continue to cause chaos for Americans seeking abortions in the near future, with court rulings able to upend access at a moment's notice and an influx of new patients from out of state overwhelming providers.